eegsynth/eegsynth/module/generateclock/README.md

 ### The clock ticks immediately, but start/stop uses a toggle button

-In this example the clock is started as soon as the module starts, and the start/stop are controlled by a button in EEGsynth.
+In this example the clock is started as soon as the module starts, and the start/stop is controlled by a button in the EEGsynth.
 If you have daisy chained multiple MIDI devices, this allows you to start/stop all of them at the same time.

   [midi]
   play=1